-PEDA has plans to redevelop North Side Park in a similar fashion to South Side Park, however no redevelopment activities have occurred yet.
+PEDA has plans to redevelop North Side Park WSBP Sites 7 and 8 in a similar fashion to WSBP Site 9, however no redevelopment activities have occurred yet.

-The following description is based on ZUVIC's industry knowledge of potential chemical and petroleum product use at facilities that manufacture electrical equipment and hardware, contamination of environmental media that may occur because of these operations, and use of hazardous materials in building materials.
+The following description is based on general knowledge of potential chemical and petroleum product use at facilities that manufacture electrical equipment and hardware, contamination of environmental media that may occur because of these operations, and use of hazardous materials in building materials and available documents regarding the GE cleanup of these areas.